maxkayser/NarcoRisks/README.md

 ## License
 See the LICENSE file for full details.

+## Privacy notice
+This tool does not store any data.
+No personal or health-related information is transmitted to any server.
+Please do not enter names or sensitive data.

 ## Legal & Disclaimer

 This project is a non-commercial, educational tool to support medical risk communication.
 It is **not classified as a medical device**, and **does not replace** formal physician-patient discussions or legal consent procedures.